 The Renault Trafic Camper may not be the name you first think of when somebody says “camper van”, but the latest pimped van by a German conversion company called Kompanja, may change your mind.
 The van life movement is forever growing, and so are adventurers budgets.
 They want luxury details, leather seats and… an outdoor projector?

 One of the surprising perks about this Renault Trafic Camper is that it can transform from a six man people carrier to an empty cargo van for stocking up on your van life essentials or (our favourite) a four-berth camper van, in the space of minutes!
 The pop top provides that all important standing space for when you’re cooking, cleaning, or washing inside the camper, and turns what would otherwise be a small space into a roomy mobile paradise.
+There’s a good reason the Renault Trafic Camper is used by these guys, and it’s not only because it looks stunning in grey, it’s because the starting price already has great add-ons like a 125BHP diesel engine, rear parking aid and two sliding windows at the back allowing you to see all of the incredible views when parked up.
+It’s the perfect starter vehicle to create a campervan conversion from and, as a well-known brand throughout Europe, you’re sure to be able to pick up suitable parts either from main dealers or aftermarket parts from sites such as eBay and Euro Car Parts.

 The Renault Trafic is naturally a very boxy van, and with this brings tonnes of space for storage, and extra space for conversion companies to play with.
 For example, the pop up camper roof is 20cm wider than your classic VW Camper, which for some could say is a large selling point, especially if you normally sleep two up top.
 The overal shape allows companies to maximise every nook and cranny, giving you more bang for your buck and a neat little camper that has more hidey holes than Doctor Who’s tardis.